Review, declutter and sort your financial habits (AD)

 Financial coach and founder of The Money Panel, Catherine Morgan shares her tips on how to spring clean your finances in the new financial year.

 If you’ve already begun your spring clear out at home, you’ll understand the benefits of a declutter.
-April is a great time to sprinkle some happiness onto your finances too.
+Spring is a great time to sprinkle some happiness onto your finances too.
 Get your financial habits sorted and your money looking squeaky clean by following these 9 tips.

 1. Throw away those bad spending habits

 Overspending often happens out of habit.
 Grab your bank statements and a highlighter to look at what you’re spending.
 Try not to pass judgement on yourself, simply identify your habits and use this opportunity to make improvements.

 List out your spending into simple categories and ask yourself if you need the expense or if it makes you happy, and if it doesn’t do either, thank it for its service and get rid of it.
 Review variable expenses that can easily be cut if they're not being used such as music or TV subscriptions and gym memberships.
 Try tracking your spending for a month and identify areas of overspending and then create a spending plan where you allocate every pound to where it needs to be spent.
 This is far more positive and rewarding than a budget plan as it feels less restrictive.

 Top tip: If you are an impulsive spender, implement the 48-hour rule when it comes to online shopping.
 Leave the items in your basket for 48 hours before deciding whether to go through with the purchase.
 This allows your brain to make the decision when you’re feeling more rational and you may decide that you no longer want the items.